For herpes treatment and herpes testing at Dr. Tan & Partners (DTAP) Clinic in Malaysia.

 It is important to take note that if you are someone who has frequent flares of herpes, this could be a sign that your immune system is burdened and it puts you at risk to pick up other infections as well.
 Studies have shown that a person with active flares of type 2 herpes will be at an increased risk of picking up HIV if ever exposed to it.

 So there you go, a relatively harmless disease; an annoyance if you may, has a bigger, worse, more vengeful friend it brings with it to the party.

 All in All

-So all in all, HSV is not a tremendously dangerous infection to have but it can be a severe annoyance and might potentially lead to more sinister infections.
+So all in all, HSV is not a tremendously dangerous infection to have and to go for any herpes treatment but it can be a severe annoyance and might potentially lead to more sinister infections.
 It is definitely recommended that you get yourself tested and speak to your clinician about your various options of staying safe and HSV free.